osaxon/fragile-scrum/README.md

 - Build and run with Docker Compose `npm run compose` or `bun run compose`

 ### Post-deployment actions
-- Once the Pocketbase backend is up and running you need to import collections from the file [backend/pb_schema.json](backend/pb_schema.json) by going to the Pocketbase dashboard Settings -> Import collections
+- Once the PocketBase backend is up and running you need to import collections from the file [backend/pb_schema.json](backend/pb_schema.json) by going to the PocketBase dashboard Settings -> Import collections
 - A folder `/db` will be created in the root directory.
 This will contain the database files.
 Docker Compose has been configured with a volume to read/write data to the same folder.
-You may need to adjust file permissions for this folder if Pocketbase cannot write to it from the Docker container.
+You may need to adjust file permissions for this folder if PocketBase cannot write to it from the Docker container.

 ## 📝 License